 - Identify future strategic initiatives for a health care organization’s information systems/IT function.

-- Identify a health care system opportunities and problems in a health care system, critically analyze possible solutions and tools relevant to these topics, and clearly communicate a recommended system specification.
+- Identify healthcare systems opportunities and problems, critically analyze possible solutions, synthesize information system concepts and tools relevant to these topics, and clearly communicate a recommended system specification.